Exploring Safety, Freshness, and Market Opportunities for Seafood Products with High Pressure Processing (HPP)

 - High Pressure Processing’s (HPP) impact on seafood products

 - Research on the effect HPP has on pathogens in seafood products and shelf-life extension

 - Success stories on HPP being used for crustacean meat extraction and mollusk shucking

 - Emerging HPP seafood applications

-Thank you for registering for the live webinar: Exploring Safety, Freshness, and Market Opportunities for Seafood Products with High Pressure Processing (HPP), sponsored by Hiperbaric.
-An email confirmation will be sent shortly with log-in details.
+Thank you for registering for the on-demand webinar: Exploring Safety, Freshness, and Market Opportunities for Seafood Products with High Pressure Processing (HPP), sponsored by Hiperbaric.
+An email confirmation will be sent shortly with access to the on-demand materials.